 - Residency in Surgery, University of Michigan, Ann Arbor, Michigan, 1993-2000

 - ACS Resident Research Fellow in Immunotherapy, University of Michigan, Ann Arbor, MI 1996-1998

 Dr. Wilke is certified by the American Board of Surgery and specializes in benign and malignant diseases of the breast; sentinel lymph-node mapping; neoadjuvant therapy for breast cancer; and oncoplastic breast surgery.

 Dr. Wilke provides a wide range of services including Axillary Lymph Node Dissection, Core Needle Biopsy, Lumpectomy or Partial Mastectomy, Modified Radical Mastectomy, Needle-localized Biopsy, Needle-localized Excision, Sentinel Lymph Node Biopsy, Simple Mastectomy, Skin-sparing and/or Nipple-sparing Mastectomy.

 Dr. Wilke’s principal research interest is in clinical trials seeking novel methods of treating patients with breast cancer.
-Dr. Wilke is lead Principal investigator for the UW Carbone Cancer Center NCTN Lead Academic Program UG1 Grant, is Research Chair for the American Society of Breast Surgeons and a Board member for the NCCN and NAPBC.
+Dr. Wilke is lead Principal investigator for the UW Carbone Cancer Center NCTN Lead Academic Program UG1 Grant and a Board member for the NCCN and NAPBC.
 She is a collaborator on multiple grants and trials evaluating novel medical and surgical treatments for breast cancer.